 Insulate Roof Vents & Cupboards

-In addition to windows and doors, it’s also important to insulate other openings in your RV, such as hatches, roof vents, and cupboards.
+In addition to windows and doors, insulating other openings in your RV, such as hatches, roof vents, and cupboards, is important.

 It’s surprising how cold it is inside an uninsulated cabinet and how much heat loss that causes.